codeyard/riversurf-angular/README.md

 ## Progressive Web App (PWA)

-To test the PWA locally, you need to build the project.
+To test the PWA locally, you need to **build** the project.
 Furthermore, you need to install an HTTP-Server, e.g. by running `npm install http-server -g`.

-After that, you need to serve the build by running `http-server -p <desired-port-number>`
+After that, you need to serve the build by running `http-server -p <desired-port-number>`.

+You can then navigate to [http://localhost:<desired-port-number>](http://localhost:<desired-port-number>).

+## Documentation

+The detailed documentation can be found in our [Wiki](https://gitlab.ti.bfh.ch/aligmara/riversurf-angular/-/wikis/home).